 - 11.1 The HRA delivered an operating surplus of £10.3 million.
 No provision for the repayment of debt principal is included in this figure. - 11.2 The HRA is better placed under the new financial regime than it was under the old national redistributive system. - 11.3 The outturn is broadly in line with the assumptions set out in the approved 2015-45 HRA Business Plan.
 The HRA can support the initial development programme outlined in the development strategy and has the capacity to support material contributions to both the new build reserve and the reserve for future capital programmes.

 12 Background Papers

-HRA Budget Report 2019-20 and 2015-2045 HRA Business Plan Accounts and Audit (England) Regulations 2015 Code of Practice on Local Authority Accounting Accounts and Audit (Coronavirus) (Amendment) Regulations 2020
+HRA Budget Report 2019-20 and 2015-2045 HRA Business Plan

-13 Appendices
+13. Appendices

-Appendix A: HRA Summary statement: draft actual 2019-20
+Appendix 1: HRA Summary statement: draft actual 2019-20